linagora/linshare/documentation/EN/API/admin-mail-v5-api.md

 -d "onlyCurrentDomain:<onlyCurrentDomain>"
 ```

-Notes: here, a domain layout is a layout created on this domain.
-(Regardless of where it is assigned)

 * Both **domainId** and **onlyCurrentDomain** are optional
 * User must be allowed to manage requested domain to see its layouts.
 * All layouts (private and public) are returned for requested domain.
 * If **onlyCurrentDomain** flag is set to false, all parent domains public layouts are returned as well.
 * **onlyCurrentDomain** default value is _false_.
 * If no domain is specified, user's own domain will be used.